Ethiopian election expected to deepen rifts | DW | 11.05.2021

 The Oromo Liberation Front (OLF) withdrew, claiming that the detention of some OLF leaders — not to mention the shutting down of their offices — had made the party's work impossible.

-Former rebels from the OLF enjoy widespread among the Oromo people, Ethiopia's largest ethnic group.
+Former rebels from the OLF enjoy widespread support among the Oromo people, Ethiopia's largest ethnic group.

 The powerful Oromo Federalist Congress (OFC) also bowed out.

-The OFC's party leader, Tiruneh Gamta, said he doubted the success of the elections.
+The OFC's party leader, Tiruneh Gamta, said he doubted the elections would be successful.

 "I am not saying this because we are not participating in this election," he told DW.